morrischen1/binance-portfolio-tracker/README.md

 # Binance Portfolio Tracker

-Overview

-The Binance Portfolio Tracker is a streamlined and user-friendly tool for monitoring cryptocurrency investments.
-It provides key insights, visualizations, and tracking features to help users stay informed about their portfolio performance.
+The Binance Portfolio Tracker is a tool for monitoring cryptocurrency investments on Binance.

-Features (Planned)
+### Features (Planned)

 - Dashboard